 - Prove the legal possession of those goods or merchandise

 involved in those products transport.

 However, it is an additional obligation: the carrier must also keep the documentation that proves their legal possession, independently if its origin is foreign or national.

-To ensure that the new measure does not impact negatively your products and supplies transport, please contact us.
 At Europartners Group, we work to be more than a cargo agent: we are your best strategic partner in logistics, designing plans tailored to your most specific needs, precisely coordinating transport modes, routes, legal requirements and everything you need to move your cargo where it needs to be, on time.